Weili Dai

 Weili Dai (戴偉立 (戴伟立, Dài Wěilì)) is a Chinese-born American businesswoman.
-She is the co-founder, former director, and former president of Marvell Technology Group.
-Dai is a successful female entrepreneur, and is the only female co-founder of a major semiconductor company.
+She is the co-founder, former director and former president of Marvell Technology Group.
+Dai is a successful entrepreneur, and the only female co-founder of a major semiconductor company.
 In 2015, she was listed as the 95th richest woman in the world by Forbes.
-Her estimated net worth is US$1.6 billion as of December 2021.
+Her estimated net worth is US$1.3 billion, as of June 2024.

 Early life

-Dai was born in Shanghai, China, where she played semi-professional basketball before moving to the US at the age of 17.
+Weili Dai was born in Shanghai, China, where she played semi-professional basketball before moving to the U.S. at the age of 17.
 She has a bachelor's degree in computer science from the University of California, Berkeley.

 Career

 Dai was involved in software development and project management at Canon Research Center America, Inc.

 Dai co-founded the American semiconductor company Marvell in 1995 with her husband Sehat Sutardja.
 She directed Marvell's rise to become a large company.
 While at Marvell, Dai worked on strategic partnerships, and marketed Marvell's technology for use in products across several markets.
 Dai also works to increase access to technology in the developing world and served as an ambassador of opportunity between the US and China.

 Dai served as chief operating officer, executive vice president, and general manager of the Communications Business Group at Marvell.
 She was corporate secretary of the board, and a director of the board at Marvell Technology Group Ltd.

 Dai promoted partnership with the One Laptop Per Child program (OLPC) and women in science, technology, engineering, and mathematics (STEM) fields.